SNStatComp/RobotTool/README.md

 The analyst typically repeats this proces on a regular basis, per week or month, for example in the proces to compose the HICP.

-## Installation
+## Installation and start
 - Install [node.js](https://nodejs.org/en/) and a modern browser (Mozilla Firefox or Google Chrome)
 - Download the RobotTool, unzip it, and run from the command line in the extracted folder:
 ```bash
   $ npm install
 ```

-## Starting the tool
-You can start the tool from the command line by:
+- Start the tool from the command line.
+A webserver will be started and a browser window pop up.
 Start application:
 ```bash
   $ npm start
 ```
-A webserver will be started and a browser window will open with the user interface.

 ## Quickstart
-The folder `examples` contains some example configuration files.
+The folder `Examples` contains some example configuration files.
 These configuration files can be loaded using the `Edit` button in the Products panel and the `Import configuration` button in the panel that opens next.

-These example configurations show a number of ways to collect prices for mountainbikes and children bikes from [this testsite](https://snstatcomp.github.io/webscrapingtests/RobotTool/)
+These example configurations shoow an example collecting prices for mountainbikes and children bikes from [this testsite](https://snstatcomp.github.io/webscrapingtests/RobotTool/)

 See the user guides in the `/doc` folder for a more extensive description of the functionality and use of the tool.